alexheretic/nix-user/README.md

 # nix packages sans root
 Scripts and info for using nix packages without root access.
+Install and use nixpkgs instead of using apt or compiling manually.

 ## Install
 Steps to setup on Linux (e.g. Ubuntu 22.04) without root.